vikassy/qa-browsertests/README.md

 The code repository is https://gerrit.wikimedia.org/r/#/admin/projects/qa/browsertests, the GitHub mirror is at https://github.com/wikimedia/qa-browsertests

-The Jenkins instance that orchestrates the tests is hosted at https://wmf.ci.cloudbees.com/
+There is a Jenkins instance that orchestrates test runs when WMF repositories are updated, it is hosted at https://wmf.ci.cloudbees.com/

-The tests are run in multiple browsers at http://saucelabs.com/
+It runs the tests in multiple browsers at http://saucelabs.com/

+Several MediaWiki extensions have their own browser tests:
-Mobile tests are in the `tests/acceptance` folder of the [MobileFrontend](https://github.com/wikimedia/mediawiki-extensions-MobileFrontend) extension.
+Mobile tests are in the `tests/acceptance` folder of the [MobileFrontend](https://github.com/wikimedia/mediawiki-extensions-MobileFrontend) extension, VisualEditor tests are in its `modules/ve-mw/test/browser` folder, etc.

 Interested?
 Read more at [How to contribute](http://www.mediawiki.org/wiki/QA/Browser_testing#How_to_contribute) section of Browser testing page.